zzzprojects/docs/dappertutorial.net/pages/documentations/dapper-plus/bulk-update.md

 PermaID: 1000201
 Title: Dapper Plus Bulk Update - Learn how to update multiple rows
 MetaDescription: Unlock the power of Dapper Plus with the BulkUpdate method to update multiple rows from a table.
 Learn how to use the simplest and fastest way to update rows from a database table without writing any SQL.
-LastMod: 2023-02-26
+LastMod: 2023-10-21
 ---

 # Dapper Plus Bulk Update: Discover how to update multiple rows

 ## Description

-Dapper Plus provides an extension method called `BulkUpdate` that is used to update multiple records in a database table at once.
+Dapper Plus provides an extension method called [BulkUpdate](https://dapper-plus.net/bulk-update) that is used to update multiple records in a database table at once.
 It is the fastest and most efficient way to update entities in your database.
 It can update multiple entities in one database round trip

  - The `BulkUpdate` method takes a list of entities as a parameter and updates each entity in the database.
  - To use the `BulkUpdate` method, you first need to create a list of entities that you want to update.